Territory-wide Vision for Mental Health and Wellbeing

 Another key piece of work for the Office, is the implementation of Black Dog Institute’s Lifespan Integrated Suicide Prevention Framework.

-LifeSpan will be implemented in the ACT over the next three years under the ‘Better care when you need it’ Suicide Prevention Budget Measure.
+LifeSpan is being be implemented in the ACT over the next three years, under the ‘Better care when you need it’ Suicide Prevention Budget Measure.
 It is a new, evidence-based approach to integrated suicide prevention in Australia.
 It combines nine strategies that have strong evidence for suicide prevention into one community-led approach incorporating health, education, frontline services, business and the community.